If you call New Jersey or Pennsylvania home, this niche insurer is well worth a look.

 - Collision coverage.
 An optional add-on, this covers the cost of damage to your vehicle after a collision with another car or object.

 - Comprehensive.
 Available as an option, this pays for damages to your car caused by things like theft, vandalism, flooding, fire or broken windshields.

 - Extended medical expense coverage limit.
-With a limit of $10,000, this takes care of the costs if you’re injured while riding in a motor vehicle that’s not a standard car, like a bus, motorcycle, taxi or commercial truck.
+With a limit of $10,000, this takes care of the costs if you’re injured while riding in a non-standard vehicle, like a bus, motorcycle, taxi or commercial truck.
 It also applies to pedestrians struck by those kinds of vehicles.